kennisnutz/EtherealDapp/README.md

 ```

 Visit [http://localhost:3000](http://localhost:3000) in your web browser to access the EtherNode Dapp locally.

+### OR
+Visit [https://ether-node-dapp-8a4a71.netlify.app/](https://ether-node-dapp-8a4a71.netlify.app/) for demo version on testnet

 By following these steps, you'll have the EtherNode Dapp running on your local server, allowing you to explore and interact with the decentralized features provided by the EtherNode ecosystem.
 Happy exploring! 🌐🚀